 (b) At the discretion of the manufacturer, either

-- In case of a failure of any one of the light source module(s) or non-replaceable light source(s) or UN approved light source(s) producing the principal dipped-beam, except when they are wired so that the failure of any one of them causes all of them to stop emitting light.
+- In case of a failure of any one of the light source module(s) or non-replaceable light source(s) or UN approved light source(s) producing the principal passing-beam, except when they are wired so that the failure of any one of them causes all of them to stop emitting light.

 - If a failure signal is received in accordance with paragraph 4.13. of the 01 and any subsequent series of amendments to UN Regulation No. 149.